gangisettisaibabu132625-hash/DAA-LAB/README.md

 CONCLUSION:Max-heap sort provides efficient and consistent sorting performance with O(n log n) time
            complexity.It is useful for large datasets and reqires O(1) extra space when implemented in place.

+ PRACTICAL-4:
+ SUMMARY:The factorial program can be implemented using both iterative and recursive methods, with the
+         iterative approch generally requiring less memory.
+ CONCLUSION:Both methods produce the same result, but recursion involves function-call overhead,
+            making iteration more efficient in term of time and space for large inputs.